-- Belts are optional when wearing uniform shorts or pants, to keep shorts/pants at the natural waist. - Navy twill uniform shorts or pants (no cargo shorts or pants).

-- Compression pants/boy leggings are not permissible underneath uniform shorts. - Shorts and pants may not be sagging, nor rolled excessively short. - Uniform polo shirt. - Eye glasses must be prescription strength, not an accessory. - Students may wear one fine-linked chain necklace or one necklace with a small charm or Catholic medal, one flat ring and one simple bracelet; No earrings or ankle jewelry. - Hair must be clean, tidy and out of the face.
+- 6-8: Belts MUST be worn with navy uniform shorts/pants; K-5: Belts are optional - Navy twill uniform shorts or pants (no cargo shorts or pants). - Compression pants/boy leggings are not permissible underneath uniform shorts. - Shorts and pants may not be sagging, nor rolled excessively short. - Eye glasses must be prescription strength, not an accessory. - Students may wear one fine-linked chain necklace or one necklace with a small charm or Catholic medal, one flat ring and one simple bracelet; No earrings or ankle jewelry. - Hair must be clean, tidy and out of the face and off the collar.
 Hair color must be natural (no dying or highlights).
 Shaved heads with designs, patterns, lines or spikes are not permitted.
 Hair styles should be modest and not distracting to the learning environment.
-Hair length to be monitored by parents and school administration. - Facial hair must be clean-shaven each day.
+Hair length to be monitored by parents and school administration. - Facial hair must be clean-shaven .
 No sideburns, mustaches, or beards are permitted.